 Abuse in teenagers' intimate relationships is similar to adult domestic violence.
 Teens, however, face unique obstacles in recognizing and escaping abusive relationships.
-They often must overcome issues, such as distrust of adults, lack of knowledge about available resources, the fact that there are fewer resources for adolescents, and pressure from peers and parents to be in an intimate relationship.
+They often must overcome issues such as distrust of adults, lack of knowledge about available resources, and pressure from peers and parents to be in an intimate relationship.

 Teenagers who do not have financial resources or transportation may face practical barriers to seeking help from community agencies.
 In addition, social service agencies that deal with domestic violence issues frequently do not provide services to minors because of concerns about legal liability.
-Confusion about their legal rights vis-à-vis dating abuse adds another layer of difficulty for young people in need.
+Confusion about their legal rights vis-à-vis dating violence adds another layer of difficulty for young people in need.
 They may also have fears about lack of confidentiality, mandated child abuse reporting, and parental consent laws.
 It is tempting to assume that the easy "solution" to an abusive relationship is simply to end it.
 However, ending abusive relationships can be extremely difficult-even dangerous.
 It is important to be sensitive to why individuals may have trouble breaking free from abusive relationships, or even reaching out for help.

-It is critical that the adults who surround teenagers in school-teachers, counselors, administrators-recognize the warning signs of teen dating abuse, understand the dynamics of an abusive relationship, and know how to respond to a young person who is experiencing dating abuse.
+It is critical that the adults who surround teenagers in school-teachers, counselors, administrators-recognize the warning signs of teen dating violence, understand the dynamics of an abusive relationship, and know how to respond to a young person who is experiencing dating violence.